Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 But interminable debate is a huge risk factor for burnout, which often leads to no solution at all, and can even make trying to tackle the problem again radioactive.
 Your objections can be as civil, clear and reasonable as you'd like: keep at it long enough and both the author and everyone who wants this feature will hate you.

-So how do we keep these essential conflicts healthy for everyone involved.
+So how do we keep these essential conflicts healthy for everyone involved?
 I think there's three key elements:

 1. Have a process lifecycle for important changes, and don't regress without extremely good reason.